-Email updates - Sign up for email updates to receive notices about rules, the law, fees, examination requirements, meetings and more.
+- Email updates - Sign up for email updates to receive notices about rules, the law, fees, examination requirements, meetings and more.
 Email updates are the best way for you to stay informed.

-Meetings - TDLR’s advisory board and Commission meetings are available to watch online live or later at your convenience.
+- Meetings - TDLR’s advisory board and Commission meetings are available to watch online live or later at your convenience.

-6. Why are these licensing programs transferring from DSHS to TDLR?
+8. Why were licensing programs transferred from DSHS to TDLR?

 The transfer is the result of a change to Texas law.
 In 2015, the Texas Legislature passed Senate Bill 202, which authorized the transfer of thirteen licensing programs from the DSHS to TDLR.
-Phase one of this transfer was completed on October 3, 2016 when seven Health-Related Profession programs went live at TDLR.